-South Side Animal Clinic is your holistic veterinarian in Rolla, MO.
 Many people are confused about whether it is safe to use essential oils on a pet.
 This is a question you cannot always get a clear answer from when you ask a traditional veterinarian.
-It is best answered by a vet that is trained in natural pet care.
+It is best answered by a vet that is trained in holistic animal care.
 There are many benefits to using herbal and essential oils, but it is important to know how to use them and to know which ones can be toxic.
 Let's take a brief look at this topic.

 Natural/Holistic Pet Care

 People are becoming more drawn to natural solutions to both human and pet issues.
-Essential and herbal oils are becoming more popular because they come from nature, Example: Plants, Trees & Roots.
+Essential and herbal oils are becoming more popular because they come from natural things such as plants, trees & roots.
 Several of these essential oils can be beneficial, but some are toxic to pets.
 That is why this is something you must discuss with a trained veterinarian before starting.
-Cats have especially sensitive systems and are not as easy to treat with some esstential oils, but there are various route for application options.
+Cats have especially sensitive systems and are not as easy to treat with some essential oils, but there are various route for application options.
 We offer an essential oil facebook page (Dr. Wodohodsky Essential Oils) and Free classes online for our clients to learn more about essential oils.

 Some Beneficial Essential Oils

-You must first keep in mind that any essential oils used on a pet must be 100 percent natural to avoid any unforeseen side effects.
+You must first keep in mind that any essential oils used on a pet must be 100% natural to avoid any unforeseen side effects.
+In most cases, the oil must also be diluted.
 The 2 companies that we offer in clinic is Doterra and Young Living Essential Oils.
-In most cases, the oil must also be diluted.
-Here are some of the most beneficial essential oils in pets.

 - Lavender Oil is good for soothing anxiety.
 It can also be used to treat allergies and burns topically.